What makes good API documentation? Best tools and examples

 Key features include:

-• OpenAPI plugin for generating API reference documentation
+- OpenAPI plugin for generating API reference documentation

-• Built-in versioning for different API releases
+- Built-in versioning for different API releases and i18n for multi-language docs

 Pricing:

-• Free and open-source (MIT License)
+- Free and open-source (MIT License)

-• Self-hosted, requiring your own infrastructure
+- Self-hosted, requiring your own infrastructure

 Strengths: